hannotify/javas-concurrency-journey-continues/sections/3-virtual-threads.md

 * When it executes a native method or a foreign function.

 ...harming scalability in the process.
-The reason for pinning inside `synchronized` is that the *monitors* that are associated with the synchronized instance are currently held by carrier threads, not by virtual threads.
+The reason for pinning inside `synchronized` is that the *monitors* that are associated with the synchronized instance are currently held by platform threads, not by virtual threads.

 (!)
-You can mitigate this drawback by replacing `synchronized` blocks with `ReentrantLock`s or `CountDownLatch`es - using them won't cause the *thread pinning*.
+You can mitigate this drawback by either:

+* replacing `synchronized` blocks with `ReentrantLock`s or `CountDownLatch`es - using them won't cause the *thread pinning*.
 This is because the `LockSupport` class now supports *parking* and *unparking* virtual threads.
 JEP 444 has more details on this.
+* OR: wait for Java 24 to be released, because JEP 491 will fix the problem.
+It will change the JVM's implementation of the synchronized keyword so that not only platform threads, but also virtual threads can acquire, hold, and release monitors, independently of their carriers.

 **thread-local variables don't perform well with many threads**